Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 If left untreated, these conditions can wreak havoc on your memory, attention span, and problem-solving skills.

-Sleep apnoea you to stop breathing for brief periods during sleep due to partial or complete airway obstruction.
+Sleep apnoea causes you to stop breathing for brief periods during sleep due to partial or complete airway obstruction.

 Disrupted sleep patterns leave you feeling exhausted and impair essential cognitive functions.